Brightify/DataMapper/README.md

 #### SupportedTypeConvertible

-Extending type with `SupportedTypeConvertible` provides default implementation of Map protocol if there already is `Transformation` for that type.
+Extending type with `SupportedTypeConvertible` provides default implementation of the Map protocol if there already is `Transformation` for that type.
 All value types with transformations and `NSURL` conforms to this protocol.

-Here is example implementation for `Int`:
+Here is an example implementation for `Int`:

 ```Swift
 extension Int: SupportedTypeConvertible {